tcp-jp/HPM/README.md

 Installing Horizon packages and dependencies made easy.

 ## Backend
+### HPM Webserver
+For API requests

+Server - Kali Linux x64 (Debian) hosted as a VM on HyperV

+Written in NodeJS
 #### HPM Database
-Table - Packages
+Stores packages, dependencies and install, update and uninstall commands for all of these

+* **Table - Packages**
-Columns - PackageGUID VARCHAR(36) PRIMARY KEY, PackageName VARCHAR(24), Version VARCHAR(10), VersionFile NTEXT
+* Columns - PackageGUID VARCHAR(36) PRIMARY KEY, PackageName VARCHAR(24), Version VARCHAR(10), VersionFile NTEXT

-Table - Dependencies
+* **Table - Dependencies**

-Columns - PackageGUID VARCHAR(36) FORIEGN KEY, DependencyGUID VARCHAR(36), Version VARCHAR(10), VersionFile NTEXT
+* Columns - PackageGUID VARCHAR(36) FORIEGN KEY, DependencyGUID VARCHAR(36), Version VARCHAR(10), VersionFile NTEXT

-Table - Installation
+* **Table - Installation**

-Columns - PackageGUID VARCHAR(36) FORIEGN KEY, StepIndex INT, Step NTEXT
+* Columns - PackageGUID VARCHAR(36) FORIEGN KEY, StepIndex INT, Step NTEXT

-Table - Update
+* **Table - Update**

-Columns - PackageGUID VARCHAR(36) FORIEGN KEY, StepIndex INT, Step NTEXT
+* Columns - PackageGUID VARCHAR(36) FORIEGN KEY, StepIndex INT, Step NTEXT

-Table - Uninstall
+* **Table - Uninstall**

-Columns - PackageGUID VARCHAR(36) FORIEGN KEY, StepIndex INT, Step NTEXT
+* Columns - PackageGUID VARCHAR(36) FORIEGN KEY, StepIndex INT, Step NTEXT

 ## Commandline Tool
 Install, update and uninstall Horizon Packages and dependencies

+Written in Python and compiled into an exe on a 32bit Windows 7 build so it can be used on any Windows 7 or later with any CPU architecture
 #### Logic
 ##### Installing
 1. Sends API request to webserver